-FIENDS AT WORK.

-From the "Barbary Coast' the horde of vicious and criminal persons that infest that section poured forth to loot the stores and rob the dead.
-Fearing such a fiendish climax to this day of hyrrors, Mayor Schmitz and Police Chief Dinan issued orders for the soldiers to kill outright all who engaged in such work.
+FIGNDS AT WORK.
+From the "Barbary Coast' the horde of vicious and criminal persons that in-fest that section poured forth to loot the stores and rob the dead.
+Fearing such a fiendish climax to this day of hyrrors.
+Mayor Schmitz and Police Chief Dinan issued orders for the soldiers to kill outright all who engaged in such work.
 Before the eyes of an Associated Press representative three thieves were shot in the back and fatally wounded in the burning commercial district.

-in the burning commercial district.
-The earthquake has worked astonish-The earthquake has worked astonishing havoc in San Francisco's famous Chinatown.
-The Chinese theaters and joss houses are in ruins, and rookery after rookery has collapsed, covering alive hundreds of the Celestials.
-Panic reigns among the thousands of the Chinest, and they fill the streets, dragging whether they could save from the whatever they could save from the from the city, lest other earthquakes follow and the flames trap them before they could make their escape.
+The earthquake has worked astonish-ing havoe in San Francisco's famous ing havoe in San Francisco's famous Chinatown.
+The Chinese theaters and class houses are in ruins, and rookery after rookery has collapsed, covering alive hundreds of the Celestials.
+Pania reigns among the thousands of the Chi-nest, and they fill the streets, dragging whatever they could save from less procession toward the hills or to the water front, frantic to get away from the city, lest other earthquakes follow and the flames trap them be-fore they could make their escape.
+Artillery men from the Presidio, with their supply wagons, are alding in get-ting the fleeing inhabitants and their baggage out of the threatened quar-

-The Japanese quarter has been partly The Japanese quarter has been partly burned, and from the part not destroyed they have fied to the interior, packing on their backs what household effects they could the together.

-When darkness began to fall thousands of men and women and children from the Latin quarter marched in endless procession toward the hills or to the scatter front front for the scatter front front for the first form.
+The Japanese quarter has been partly burned, and from the part not destroy ed they have fled to the interior, pack a they have hed to the interior, pack-ing on their backs what household if-fects they could the together.
+When darkness began to fall thous-ands of men and women and childron from the Latin quarter marched in end-